souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 .decl A(x:number, y:symbol) btree
 ```

-The B-tree is a good default data structure that performs reasonably well in general use cases.
+The B-tree is the default data structure, which performs reasonably well in general use cases.
 In Soufflé, two flavours of the B-tree are offered.
 The first is a *direct* version, where tuple data is stored directly in the B-tree.
 The second is an *indirect* version, where the B-tree stores pointers to an external table data structure which holds the actual tuple data.

 By default, a relation without qualifiers will be *direct* if it has arity ≤ 6, and *indirect* if it has arity > 6.
-This choice is made because larger arity tuples take more space in the B-tree data structure, so cache coherence can be improved by using pointers instead.

-Note, however, that adding the `btree` qualifier to the relation declaration forces the *direct* B-tree.
+This choice is made because larger arity tuples take more space in the B-tree data structure, so cache coherence can be improved by using pointers instead (and storing the tuples in an efficient list data structure.
+If  the `btree` qualifier is specified for a relation, the *direct* B-tree representation is used even if the arity > 6.

 More details on the Soufflé B-tree can be found in [this paper](https://doi.org/10.1145/3293883.3295719).